oktagonia/oktagonia.github.io/docs/blog/lanlifshitz_2/notes.md

-%{(Post "Notes on Landau and Lifshitz: Conservation Laws" "April 2023")}% In this second installment, we'll go over the second chapter of the first volume of Landau and Lifshitz—conservation laws.
+%{(Post "Notes on Landau and Lifshitz: Conservation Laws" "April 2023")}% In this second installment (here's the
+[first installment](../lanlifshitz_1/notes.html)), we'll go over the second chapter of the first volume of Landau and Lifshitz—conservation laws.
 As anyone with a knowledge of physics knows, these are very important laws, despite having deceptively simple proofs.
 So much so that I practically stumbled upon the proof of conservation of momentum by accident.
 The key idea of this chapter seems to be that to each invariance—i.e., homogeneity, isotropy, etc.—there corresponds a law of conservation.
 This makes sense on an intuitive level.
-For instance, the homogeneity of time is mathematically stated as $\partial L/\partial t = 0$.
-It's understandable if we use this fact in a long of chain of derivatives to deduce that $\d C/\d t = 0$ wherein $C$ would be a conserved quantity.
+For instance, the homogeneity of time is mathematically stated as
+$\partial L/\partial t = 0$.
+It's understandable if we use this fact in a long of chain of derivatives to deduce that $\d C/\d t = 0$ wherein
+$C$ would be a conserved quantity.

 1. [Energy](#Energy)
 2. [Momentum](#mom)